 Brooke Bond became the largest tea company in the world.
-Its PG Tips brand remains the second highest-selling tea in Britain.
+PG Tips remains the second highest-selling tea brand in Britain.

 Arthur Brooke (1845 – 1918), was the son of a tea dealer from Ashton under Lyne, Lancashire.
 He trained at Peek Brothers & Winch, wholesale tea dealers, at Liverpool and London.

 Brooke opened a shop in Manchester selling tea, coffee and sugar in 1869.
 He traded as “Brooke, Bond & Co”, because he liked the sound of the name.